PyCQA/docformatter/README.rst

 =====================

 docformatter will wrap descriptions, but only in simple cases.
-If there is text that may seem like a bulleted/numbered list, docformatter will leave the description as is::
+If there is text that seems like a bulleted/numbered list, docformatter will leave the description as is::

     - Item one.
     - Item two.
     - Item three.

-This prevents the risk of the wrapping from turning things into a mess.
+This prevents the risk of the wrapping turning things into a mess.

 Issues